-NOTE: The ears go beneath the Minky, NOT between the paper pattern and the Minky.
+NOTE: The ears go beneath the fleece, NOT between the paper pattern and the fleece.

-- Use the marking pins to find the corners of the ears and pin in place as shown (we held this up to a window to show positioning).
-Remember, the ears are pinned in position underneath the Minky.
+- Use the marking Pins to find the corners of the ears and pin in place as shown (we held this up to a window to show positioning).
+Remember, the ears are pinned in position underneath the fleece.